Ryan-nd/Data-Science-Capstone-Project-Machine-Learning--Random-Forest-Financial-Modelling-/README.md

 <br />
 Lending club had a very interesting year in 2016, we will use lending data from 2007-2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.
 <br />
-This README contains detailed attribute descriptions for the dataset provided with this assignment. credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.<br />
+This README contains detailed attribute descriptions for the dataset provided with this assignment. <br />
+credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.<br />
 purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").<br />
 int.rate: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.11).
 Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.<br />